 2018 Turkey invades northern Syria, while 70 die in a chemical attack, triggering a missile strike against Bashar al-Assad.

-2018 The first summit between the US and North Korea and the first-ever crossing of the Korean Demilitarized Zone by a North Korean leader occur.
+2018 The first summit between the US and North Korea and the first-ever crossing of the Korean Demilitarized Zone by a North Korean leader occurred.

-2018 Yellow vests movement becomes France’s largest sustained period of civil unrest since 1968.
+2018 Yellow vests movement has become France’s largest sustained period of civil unrest since 1968.

-2018 Exiled Washington Post journalist Jamal Khashoggi is assassinated inside the Saudi consulate in Istanbul, triggering a diplomatic crisis for Saudi Arabia.
+2018 Exiled Washington Post journalist Jamal Khashoggi was assassinated inside the Saudi consulate in Istanbul, triggering a diplomatic crisis for Saudi Arabia.

-2018 Macedonia and Greece reach a historic agreement in Macedonia naming dispute, in which the former is renamed in 2019 to the ‘Republic of North Macedonia’.
+2018 Macedonia and Greece reached a historic agreement in Macedonia naming dispute, in which the former was renamed in 2019 the ‘Republic of North Macedonia’.

 2018 Armenian revolution occurs.